ropable/foundation_postgres/configuration.md

 * ``log_min_messages`` (default WARNING) - messages of this severity and above are sent to the server.
-* ``log_min_error_statement`` (default ERROR) - when a message of this severity of higer is logged, the statement that caused it is also logged.
+* ``log_min_error_statement`` (default ERROR) - when a message of this severity or higher is logged, the statement that caused it is also logged.
 * ``log_min_duration_statement`` (default -1, disabled) - when a
   statement runs for at least this long (ms) is written to the server